insight-creative/foxstructures.com/content/portfolio/mr-qs-shops-and-storage.md

   page_title:
   meta_description: When Mr. Q’s Shops and Storage wanted to maximize space for their storage business, Fox Structures added a climate-controlled storage unit to their property.
   featured_image: /uploads/mr-q-shops-and-storage-1.jpg
+  featured_image_alt: Drone view of Mr. Q's shops and storage and their five large storage buildings
 date: 2022-07-21T07:00:00Z
 gallery:
   - image: